Juniper/nita-cli/README.md

 In order to install NITA CLI, use pip command and specifiy nita_cli repository with `sudo` (if needed).

+# TODO: Update this link to install it when in GitHub as open source code!

 `pip3 install -i https://artifactory.aslab.juniper.net/artifactory/api/pypi/ps-pypi/simple --no-binary :all: nita-cli`

     $ pip3 install -i https://artifactory.aslab.juniper.net/artifactory/api/pypi/ps-pypi/simple --no-binary :all: nita-cli